erikanagamine/autonomousdatabase/README.md

 ![oracle cloud site!](images/67.png "oracle Cloud site")

-Now you can edit and copy the information below with your information and execute on SQL Developer Web:
+Now you can edit and copy the information below with your information and execute on SQL Developer Web, using "Run Script" button or F5:

 ```
 -- Create credential